-- (a) Pursuant to 40 CFR 64.2, Compliance Assurance Monitoring (CAM) is applicable to each existing pollutant-specific emission unit that meets the following criteria: - (1) has a potential to emit before controls equal to or greater than the major source threshold for the pollutant involved; - (2) is subject to an emission limitation or standard for that pollutant; and - (3) uses a control device, as defined in 40 CFR 64.1, to comply with that emission limitation or standard.
+- (b) There are no National Emission Standards for Hazardous Air Pollutants (NESHAPs) (326 IAC 14, 326 IAC 20 and 40 CFR Part 63) applicable to this proposed modification. - (c) Pursuant to 40 CFR 64.2, Compliance Assurance Monitoring (CAM) is applicable to new or modified emission units that involve a pollutant-specific emission unit and meet the following criteria: - (1) has a potential to emit before controls equal to or greater than the Part 70 major source threshold for the pollutant involved; - (2) is subject to an emission limitation or standard for that pollutant; and - (3) uses a control device, as defined in 40 CFR 64.1, to comply with that emission limitation or standard.